-From zipwiring to canoeing, walks to underground caves, here’s what to do in one of England’s loveliest woodlands
+From zipwiring to canoeing, and wonderful walks to underground caves, here’s our pick of what to do in one of England’s loveliest woodlands

 As England’s largest oak woodland and one of its few remaining ancient forests, the Forest of Dean has loads to offer.

 Whitemead Forest Park makes a great base to explore the Forest of Dean, whether you want to camp, bring a caravan or stay in a cosy woodland lodge.
 If you’re looking for a chance to get away from it all and something to keep the kids entertained, these activities are just the ticket.

 Swing from branches and whizz over treetops on a zip wire with the outdoor activity company Go Ape.
 A few miles down the road is a shorter and easier alternative for mini monkeys.
 Or for a more down-to-earth view, cruise along the forest floor with their Forest Segway experience.